matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 ### Double check locking

-- Synchronized can lead to quite a performance hit, to get around this.
+- Synchronized can lead to quite a performance hit, to get around this
     - Eagerly instantiate the singleton
     - Double check locking.
 Mark the member variable as `volatile`